Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v3.md

 # Lab 1 - Run Miyagi App Locally

 In this lab, the focus is on configuring the Miyagi App for operational readiness.
 Subsequently, attention shifts to understanding the nuanced implementation of the Recommendation service.
 The practical phase involves executing the Recommendation service and deploying the Miyagi frontend locally for testing and development.
-A crucial step includes optimizing data retrieval efficiency by persisting embeddings in Azure Cognitive Search.
+A crucial step includes optimizing data retrieval efficiency by persisting embeddings in Azure AI Search.
 The project culminates with a broader exploration of the Miyagi App and Recommendation service, emphasizing a personalized user experience.
 This task-based approach ensures a systematic progression through the project intricacies, facilitating a comprehensive understanding and effective implementation.

 ### Task 1: Setup configuration for miyagi app